-While you’ll see great rates right up front from most providers, they hide all the little details about base charges and rate structures in what is called an electricity facts label (EFL).
+While you’ll see great rates upfront from most providers, they hide all the little details about base charges and rate structures in an electricity facts label (EFL).

-And for you numbers people who might be wondering what most people pay, the average price of electricity in Texas is around 12.56 cents per kWh.
+And for you numbers people who might be wondering what most people pay, the average electricity rate in Texas is around 12.56 cents per kWh.